microsoft/FluidFramework/README.md

 -   `pnpm run build:compile` for cross-package compilation.
 -   `pnpm run format` to format the code.

--   `npm i -g @fluidframework/build-tools` to install `fluid-build` if it is not installed.
 -   `fluid-build --vscode` to output error message to work with default problem matcher in vscode.
+If `fluid-build` is not installed, please install it with `npm i -g @fluidframework/build-tools`.

 #### Multi package setup

--   `npm i -g @fluidframework/build-tools` to install `fluid-build` if it is not installed.
 -   `fluid-build -t build <NAME_OF_PACKAGES>` to build a multiple space-separated packages along with all their dependencies.
+If `fluid-build` is not installed, please install it with `npm i -g @fluidframework/build-tools`.

 ### Debug